pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - http://reactivex.io/rxjs/manual/overview.html#subject

-- Subject: Multicasted observable
+- Subject: Multicasted observable: Subject data can be pushed into a subject and the subject’s subscribers will in turn receive that pushed data.
+Subjects are useful for multicasting or for when a source of data is not easily transformed into an observable.
+It’s easy to overuse subjects and oftentimes, as illustrated in this excellent post, subjects can be avoided when an observable source can be created otherwise.
 - BehaviorSubject: whenever a new Observer subscribe it will immediatly receive the current value
 - ReplaySubject: similar to a BehaviorSubject but also records multiple values from the Observable execution and replays them to new subscribers.
 - AsyncSubject: only the last value of the Observable execution is sent to its observers, and only when the execution completes.

 ### EVENT EMITTER

 - EventEmitter is aimed to help communication between component using input and output.
 It extends RxJS Subject but it's directly provided by the @angular/core package.
+EventEmitter should not be used for anything else then @Output()s in components and directives.
+Also EventEmitter gets cleaned up automatically unlike custom Subjects that you need to unsubscribe to in the onDestroy lifecycle hook.

 EventEmitter a une méthode subscribe() pour réagir aux événements, et cette méthode reçoit trois paramètres :
 • une méthode pour réagir aux événements.
 • une méthode pour réagir aux erreurs.
 • une méthode pour réagir à la terminaison.